AutomotiveAIChallenge/aichallenge-documentation-racingkart/docs/specifications/simulator.en.md

 ![wheel-collider](./images/wheel-collider.png)

 The Wheel Collider is set as follows.
-For more details on wheel colliders, please refer to [this manual](https://tier4.github.io/AWSIM/Components/Vehicle/EgoVehicle/#wheels-colliders).
+For more details on wheel colliders, please refer to below.

 | **Item**              | **Value** |
 | --------------------- | --------- |